Updated on July 27, 2024

 Me: “Hooray, somebody’s out there!”

 It’s great to receive input, especially when that input includes ideas for posts.
-Comments, feedback, likes, hearts, give assurance that someone is actually out there.
+Comments, feedback, likes, hearts, give assurance that someone is actually reading this.

 How do you rejuvenate the garden after the heat and drought of July?